What You Need to Know When Designing Your Own Home

 Choosing the right materials

 For most new builds, you’ll be starting from scratch and deciding exactly what materials are best for your space.
 Is your house going to be an open-plan loft?
 A traditional family home?
 Choose building materials that fit with your lifestyle.
 For example, if you’re planning on raising a large family, wooden floors might not be best because they tend to get scuffed up over time.
 If you’re opting for open-plan living areas, however, hardwood can give a timeless and high-end look.
 It’s also important to consider the budget at every stage of designing your home—not just when it comes time to buy material goods.

 Work with a designer

-If you’re designing your own space, be sure to work with a professional—someone who understands both architecture and interior design.
+If you’re designing your own space, be sure to work with a professional—someone who understands both architecture and residential interior design.
 That way, they can translate your vision into something that makes sense for what it is you want.
 For example, if you have 100 LED lights all over your house, there may be some practical issues that come up that aren’t immediately apparent to someone who isn’t familiar with lighting design.
 In short: A designer can help bring your vision into reality.
 Remember: It doesn’t matter how beautiful a place is if no one wants to hang out there!

 Architects have a bachelor’s degree in architecture and can help you with interior design and build your dream home.